Britastic/githubIsFun/collaboration_bash.md

 	$git add <files changed>
 	~~~
 "stages" the files, basically creating a list of all the files that you want
 to include when you "commit."
-You can use the flag -A instead of filenames to add all changed files.
+You can use the flag `-A` instead of the filenames to add all changed files.
 Then commit.
 This command will actually "save" a version of your changes that can then be shared online.
 	~~~
 	$git commit -m "put your commit message describing changes here"